Does home insurance cover wildfires? (2026)

 Frequently Asked Questions

-Does my home insurance cover natural disasters?
+Does homeowners insurance cover natural disasters?

 Home insurance will cover most natural disasters unless they are listed as excluded perils.
 This is common in high-risk areas.
 For example, flooding may be excluded in areas that frequently flood unless you purchase extra flood insurance.